dario-domi/Diarrhoea-Treatment-in-Zambia/README.md

-# Ensuring the success of diarrhoea treatment in Zambian children
+# Correct dispensation of diarrhoea treatment in Zambian children

 ## Project Background